PixelogicDev/gruveebackend/README.md

 1. The version is extracted from the first line of the version file
 1. A tag is written to the merge's SHA using the version extracted from the file
 1. The config.yml file is written to disk
-1. glcoud action is loaded
+1. gcloud action is loaded
 1. The deploy is run using the `.deployment` file from the function's directory.

 ### Required Secrets